 The tool has been designed to assist organisations across diverse sectors to be able to deliver on the Charter of Commitment to Supporting Families.
-It is intended to assist organisations along the journey of embedding the core competencies across organisations, recognising that organisations are at different stages on this journey.
+It is intended to assist organisations along the journey of embedding the core competency respecting culture and cultural differences across organisations, recognising that organisations are at different stages on this journey.

 It is not a 'test' that can be passed or failed.
 Rather, it is intended to highlight areas of strength within an organisation and opportunities for improvement.
-At this stage of the Partnership, this tool offers a useful perspective on how your organisation might most strategically embark on the journey towards developing these competencies.
+At this stage of the Partnership, this tool offers a useful perspective on how your organisation might most strategically embark on the journey towards strengthening its practice and policies in regards to supporting children, young people and families from across diverse cultures.
 There is no 'correct' set of responses that the tool is aiming towards, as competence is not a finished state - this is guided by Guthrie's description of competence as more of a process than an end-point.1